salesforcecli/plugin-data/messages/record.create.md

 This command inserts a record into Salesforce objects by default.
 Use the --use-tooling-api flag to insert into a Tooling API object.

-# flags.sobject
+# flags.sobject.summary

 API name of the Salesforce or Tooling API object that you're inserting a record into.

-# flags.values
+# flags.values.summary

 Values for the flags in the form <fieldName>=<value>, separate multiple pairs with spaces.

-# flags.useToolingApi
+# flags.use-tooling-api.summary

 Use Tooling API so you can insert a record in a Tooling API object.